XingHPeng/Xinghai-Peng/_pages/cv.md

 Education
 ======
-* B.S. in Changsha, Changsha university of science and technology, 2012
+* B.S. in Changsha, Changsha university of science and technology
-* M.S. in Changsha, Changsha university of science and technology,
+* M.S. in Changsha, Changsha university of science and technology
-* Ph.D in Changsha, Changsha university of science and technology, now
+* Ph.D in Changsha, Changsha university of science and technology

 Skills
 ======